BE FAST — Knowing the Signs of Stroke Can Save Lives

 Knowing the Warning Signs

 Hemorrhagic strokes happen when a blood vessel in the brain ruptures.
-Both call for immediate attention, but ischemic strokes are more common.
-Physicians can treat some hemorrhagic strokes, when necessary, with endovascular techniques or surgery.
+Physicians can treat some hemorrhagic strokes with endovascular techniques or surgery.

 Speed Matters - BE FAST